Inchinnan: Landmarks

 The bascule bridge at the border with Renfrew was replaced in 1923 by a bascule bridge, which was made by Sir William Arrol & Company.
 It is still capable of opening, as the Doosan Babcock factory at Renfrew requires the capability to move large loads by river.
 The bridge crosses White Cart Water and onto the River Clyde.

-Inchinnan hosts an art deco style category A listed building called India of Inchinnan.
+Inchinnan hosts an art deco style category A listed building called India of Inchinnan, designed by the architect Thomas Wallis.
 It is the former office block of India Tyres factory which occupied the site from 1927 until the early 1980s.
 It has now been renovated into private offices.
 The company also built two groups of houses to accommodate its workers.
 These streets were called Allands Avenue and India Drive.
 Prior to its use as a tyre factory, the site was used by William Beardmore and Company to build airships in World War I. Several airships, the No's R24, R27, R34 and the R36 were built on this site.
 The company built 52 houses in Inchinnan, at Beardmore Cottages, to house its workers.

 Inchinnan has a large industrial estate within the town.
 There are a few manufacturing companies left within the area.
 Some of the companies associated with Inchinnan past and present include: Reekie Machine Tools, Scot Tubes, Gas Measurement Instruments, Bairdswear, Armour Park, Metecno, Aulds and Rolls-Royce.
 M&Co (Mackays) has its head office at Caledonia House in the industrial estate.